-Individual and group counseling helps survivors heal from the trauma of domestic abuse.
-In a supportive environment, survivors use healthy coping strategies and relaxation techniques and begin their journey to a new life, free of abuse.
+Counseling helps survivors heal from the trauma of domestic abuse.
+In a supportive non-judgmental environment, survivors plan for safety and gain insight into the effects of domestic abuse.
+Our counselors work with survivors to develop an individualized plan to building healthy coping strategies and techniques, which helps them meet their goals towards a new beginning, free of abuse.

-Children who witness domestic abuse often develop behavioral issues, learning disabilities and even developmental setbacks.
-Depression, anxiety and post-traumatic stress disorder are common in these children.
-They are at higher risk than their peers for alcohol and drug addiction, suicide, becoming abusive and being abused.
-Our youth programs are designed to help children greatly reduce these risks and to break the cycle of violence.
+Youth who witness domestic abuse often develop behavioral issues, learning disabilities, and struggle with depression, anxiety and Post-Traumatic Stress Disorder.
+They are at higher risk than their peers for alcohol and drug addiction, suicidal thoughts or actions, becoming abusive, and being abused in their relationships.
+Our youth programs are designed to help children reduce these risks and symptoms and break the cycle of violence.

-Our youth counselors are highly trained in a variety of proven methods to help these children heal, build coping skills, express feelings appropriately and explore healthy relationships.
-Creative arts, music, play and verbal therapies are applied in a safe setting to individuals and age appropriate groups.
+Our youth counselors are highly trained in a variety of proven methods to help these children heal from trauma and abuse, build coping skills, express feelings appropriately, and explore healthy relationships.
+Evidence-based counseling and creative play therapies, including Trauma Focused-Behavioral Cognitive Therapy, are applied in a safe setting to individuals and age appropriate groups.

 Parenting is never easy.
-Parenting children who have witnessed abuse is very challenging.
-Our advocates work with individual parents and facilitate parenting groups to help them address their children’s needs.
-Topics include guilt, fear, trust, safety and discipline.
+Parenting children who have witnessed abuse comes with additional challenges to navigate.
+Our counselors work with individual parents and facilitate parenting groups to help them address their children’s unique needs.
+Topics include positive strength-based skills, boundaries and healthy discipline strategies.